vikamuhan-reddy/19AI550_new/Ex.No_5:Kinematicmovement_Seekbehavior_withoutNavMesh.md

-# Ex.No: 3  Implementation of Kinematic movement -seek behavior in Unity
+# Ex.No: 5  Implementation of Kinematic movement -seek behavior in Unity
 ### DATE:
 ### REGISTER NUMBER :
 ### AIM:
-To write a program to simulate the process of seek behavior in Unity
+To write a program to simulate the process of seek behavior in Unity without NavigationMeshAgent.
 ### Algorithm:
 1. Create a New Unity Project by Open the  Unity Hub and create a new 3D Project,Name the project (e.g., SeekBehaviorDemo).
 2. Create the Moving Object